ajoh504/referenceguides/python/7_classes.md

 ```
 ### 7.6 Static methods

 In Python 3.x, static methods are denoted with the `@staticmethod` decorator and do not take the `cls` or `self` parameters.
 Static methods are standard functions that can be accessed by calling the object instance followed by the function name, such as `obj.static_method()`.
-They can also be called as standalone functions without an object instance, such as `static_method()`.
 A static method cannot modify the class state or instance state.

 ```py
 class menu: